Aviazione Legionaria: Aftermath

-On 12 May 1939, the last Italian aircrew embarked for Italy on the ship Duilio at Cadiz.
+On 12 May 1939, the last Italian aircrew embarked for Italy on the ship Duilio at Cádiz.
 By the end of the conflict, the Aviazione Legionaria had logged a total of 135,265 hours of flying time on 5,318 operations, dropped 11,524 tons of bombs and destroyed 943 enemy air units and 224 ships.
 There were 171 Italian personnel had been killed and 192 wounded, with 74 fighters, eight bombers, two ground-attack planes, and two reconnaissance aircraft shot down or destroyed.

 The ratio of results to men and machines lost was positive but also confirmed the commanders of the Regia Aeronautica of their mistaken belief that biplanes and triplanes were still valid in modern combat.
 In fact, the age of air warfare dominated by those aircraft was waning, and it was becoming evident that radio needed to be mounted on all aircraft and that targeting had to be done with special instruments, rather than by sight.
 Those errors of judgement would prove decisive when Italy entered the Second World War in 1940.